sweattep/modern_quotes/README.md

 >the canoe is leaking, but you patch the paddle

+>I'll tell you one thing: I'm not going to die here in Portugal.

 >everything was focused on delivery, and not really about learning

 >stop thinking about the user experience as being an experience, it's really an experiment